ltrzesniewski/InlineIL.Fody/README.md

    Declares local variables.
 Supports changing the [`init`](https://docs.microsoft.com/en-us/dotnet/api/system.reflection.emit.methodbuilder.initlocals) flag and pinned variables.
 Local variables can be referenced by name or by index.

  - `IL.MarkLabel`
-   Marks a label at a given poisition in the code.
+   Marks a label at a given position in the code.

  - `IL.Push`
    A helper method to push a value onto the evaluation stack.